Financing an Academy of the Holy Names education is

 AHN will not consider ordinary business or rental depreciation or loss in calculating financial need.

 In the interest of equity, if one parent elects to stay at home and not seek employment, FACTS will impute a basic income of $20,000 for the non-working parent.
 An exception is made if the parent is at home caring for a preschool-age child or an elderly parent.

 If a parent elects to return to school or to change jobs resulting in a decrease in a family's financial resources, AHN cannot underwrite this family choice with greater financial assistance.

 If multiple children attend tuition-charging schools or colleges, it is expected that the family will be applying for Financial Aid at all schools.
 AHN should not be expected to implicitly subsidize tuition at other schools or colleges.

 Families must submit all forms including tax returns by the specified deadlines or the request for Financial Aid will not be processed.

 AHN reserves the right to request additional information or withdraw financial assistance from families at any time should discrepancies be discovered in the information provided.

-Families who do not qualify for assistance based on the FACTS report and Federal tax forms will receive a notification informing them that they do not qualify for financial assistance.
+Families who do not qualify for assistance based on the FACTS report and their tax forms will receive a notification informing them that they do not qualify for financial assistance.